-The Most Effective Ways to Calm Stressed Pets During Fireworks, According to a Vet
+The 4 Best Ways to Calm Stressed Pets During Fireworks, According to a Vet

 The time around July 4th is especially dangerous for pets.
 The American Veterinary Medical Association recommends that pets be microchipped and wear identification tags to ensure they are returned home should they bolt during fireworks shows or parades.
 But aside from updating their ID information, what can you do to help a fearful pet cope during fireworks?
 It all starts with recognizing the signs of stress and intervening before your pet causes harm to himself or others.

 Signs of a Stressed Pet

 Chances are, you don't deal with stress in the same way as your sister, brother, mom, dad, partner, or best friend.
 Humans show they're stressed in different ways, and so do animals.
 "Signs of anxiety caused by fireworks include pacing, restlessness, excessive panting, drooling, and hiding," Richardson notes.

 The best thing you can do is to plan proactively, even if a puppy or dog hasn’t shown signs of anxiety.
 Try one or a combination of these remedies to help a pet feel less fearful during fireworks.